webdriverio/webdriverio/docs/Options.md

 WebdriverIO takes the protocol commands and creates smart user commands that makes using the protocol for test automation much easier.

 WebdriverIO also enhances the WebDriver package with additional commands.
 They share the same set of options when run in a standalone script.
-But when testing starts from `@wdio/cli` (the WDIO testrunner), there are some additional options available for you to use in `browser.options`.
+But when testing starts from `@wdio/cli` (the WDIO testrunner), there are some additional options available for you to use in `browser.config`.

 ## WebDriver Options